geocoder21/AgentBasedModelling/README.md

 ## Code repository

-<a href="https://github.com/geocoder21/AgentBasedModelling">AgentBasedModelling repository can be found here</a>
+<a href="https://github.com/geocoder21/githubintro"> The repository can be found here</a>

 The code was developed using Spyder but could be run using any Python IDE.